-- (15) Bicycle Parking. - (a) One lockable bicycle parking space shall be provided within a rack for the following: - (i) Four or more dwelling units in one building: one space per dwelling unit; - (ii) Commercial development: 10 percent of vehicular parking spaces; - (iii) Civic uses: 20 percent of vehicular parking spaces; and - (iv) Industrial development: five percent of vehicular parking spaces; - (b) Bicycle parking areas shall be provided at locations within 50 feet of primary entrances to structures.
+- (15) Bicycle Parking. - One lockable bicycle parking space shall be provided within a rack for the following: - Four or more dwelling units in one building: one space per dwelling unit; - (ii) Commercial development: 10 percent of vehicular parking spaces; - (iii) Civic uses: 20 percent of vehicular parking spaces; and - (iv) Industrial development: five percent of vehicular parking spaces; - (b) Bicycle parking areas shall be provided at locations within 50 feet of primary entrances to structures.
 Where possible, bicycle parking facilities shall be placed under cover.
 Bicycle parking areas shall not be located within parking aisles, landscape areas, or pedestrian ways; and - (c) Residential complexes with less than four dwelling units do not need bicycle racks.

 Response: Bicycle parking spaces are based on the total vehicle parking proposed.
 Per discussion with City staff, the applicant understands that the bicycle parking requirement for the Public Safety Building is based on the proposed number of visitor parking spaces and is not affected by the capacity of the secure vehicle area.
-As six (6) parking spaces are proposed in the visitor parking area, two (2) bicycle parking spaces are located within 50' of the primary building entrance.
-The bicycle parking spaces are located within 50' of the building as shown on Sheet L1.11 of Exhibit B. This standard is met.
+As six (6) parking spaces are proposed in the visitor parking area, two (2) bicycle parking spaces are required.
+As shown on Sheet C1.10 of Exhibit B, two (2) bicycle parking spaces are located within 50' of the primary building entrance.
+The bicycle parking spaces are located within 50' of the primary entrance to the building as shown on Sheet L1.11 of Exhibit B. This standard is met.